 Morganton is a medium-sized city located in the state of North Carolina.
 With a population of 16,692 people and 11 constituent neighborhoods, Morganton is the 52nd largest community in North Carolina.

-Morganton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Morganton is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Morganton who work in sales jobs (10.51%), office and administrative support (8.98%), and maintenance occupations (8.13%).
+Unlike some cities, Morganton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Morganton are a mix of both white- and blue-collar jobs.
+Overall, Morganton is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Morganton who work in sales jobs (9.65%), healthcare (9.53%), and office and administrative support (9.50%).

-Morganton is a very ethnically-diverse city.
+Morganton is an extremely ethnically-diverse city.
 The people who call Morganton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morganton residents report their race to be White, followed by Black or African-American.
 Morganton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.90% of the city’s residents.
-Important ancestries of people in Morganton include English, Irish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 18.52% of the city’s residents.
+Important ancestries of people in Morganton include Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Morganton is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Other Indo-European.